Weakly But Deeply Supervised Occlusion-Reasoned Parametric Road Layouts: Experiments

-{\textbf{Evaluation metrics:}} Since our output space $\sa$ consists of three types of predictions and involves both discrete and continuous variables, we follow the metrics in~\cite{Wang_2019_CVPR,Liu_2020_CVPR}.
+\paragraph{Evaluation metrics} Since our output space $\sa$ consists of three types of predictions and involves both discrete and continuous variables, we follow the metrics in~\cite{Wang_2019_CVPR,Liu_2020_CVPR}.
 Specifically, as for binary variables $\saBin$ and multi-class variables $\saMc$, the prediction accuracy is defined as $\textrm{Accu.-Bi} = \frac{1}{14} \sum_{k=1}^{14} [p_k = \saBin{}_k]$ and $\textrm{Accu.-Mc} = \frac{1}{2} \sum_{k=1}^{2} [p_k = \saMc{}_k]$.
 We further report the F1 score on $\saBin$ to have a better idea about the overall performance given the observation that the binary classes are extremely biased.
 Formally, $\textrm{F1} = \frac{1}{14} \sum_{k=1}^{14} 2 \times \frac{p_k \times r_k}{p_k + r_k}$, where $p_k$ and $r_k$ are the precision and recall rate on $\saBin{}_k$ .
 For continuous variables, we report the mean square error (MSE).

 Apart from parametric predictions, our model also outputs intermediate representations, e.g. OSP and HST.
-We further report the IoU as well as the accuracy for these two semantic segmentation tasks.
-Please note that since we do not have human annotated per-pixel ground-truth for these two tasks, we report our performance by comparing our predictions with rendered semantics $\bevmap$ and $x^p$ instead.
+We further report the IoU as well as the accuracy for these two semantic segmentation tasks.~\buyu{Please note that human annotated OSP and HST are not available on either dataset in practice.
+Thus, we report our performance by comparing our predictions with rendered semantics $\bevmap$ and $x^p$ instead.}